reignstudios/CS2X/README.md

 Almost zero performance loss.
 C# code will generate in a manner as if hand written in the target language for the most part.
 To accomplish this we think of the C# syntax as a C like language extension with minimal overhead if you will.
 This means a couple key things.
 * Structs are not part of the object system as they are in the .NET runtime.
 	* No auto boxing for value types are supported (.NET has many easy to fall in syntax performance pitfalls here).
-	* System.Object can never be set to a 'struct' or 'enum' type.
+	* System.Object can never equal a 'struct', 'enum' or 'primitive' type.
-	* Virtuals like 'MyStruct.GetType()' give compile time errors.
+	* Virtuals like 'MyStruct.GetType()' or 'MyEnum.GetType()' give compile time errors (use typeof instead).
-	* Virtuals like 'MyEnum.ToString()' are compile time generated metadata methods.
-* Interfaces are considered (type-classes / ad hoc polymorphism) compile time only type parameters.
+* Interfaces are considered 'type-classes' and are compile time only.
 	* No virtual calls needed.
 	* No casting overhead or boxing.
-	* Cannot be used at runtime (no casting to them or variable declarations of them).
+	* No casting to them or variable declarations of them.

 ## Building
 * Prerequisites